 Modules I liked and Worthy of Mention:

-- Buy Local, Sell to the World: In this training you learn how to find books, yard sales, Auctions, and selling with retail arbitrage.
+- Buy Local, Sell to the World: In this training, you learn how to find books, yard sales, Auctions, and selling with retail arbitrage.
 It’s perfect for beginners.
-Find something local and sell on Amazon!
+Find something local and sell it on Amazon!

 - Proven Private Label: Learn how to create your own brand.
-Learn everything from product research, finding suppliers and get your product launched on Amazon.
+Learn everything from product research, to finding suppliers and getting your product launched on Amazon.

 - RA Replenish Course: How to make good money selling replenishable items.
 This is a great way for new sellers to break into Amazon.

 - Merch Course: Is selling T-shirts and other merchandise something that interests you?
 This course teaches you how to do that on the Amazon platform.